louise-hsu/PyBer_Analysis/README.md

 - Fig5: % of Total Fares by City Type
 - Fig6: % of Total Rides by City Type
 - Fig7: % of Total Drivers by City Type
-- Fig8: Total Fare by City Type
+- Fig8: Total Fare by City Type (CHallenge)

 ## PyBer Analysis
-- Resournce Folder - Look above for info
+- Resource Folder - Look above for info
 - analysis Folder - Look above for info
 - Chart_Extras: Extra file for learning how to plat
 - matplotlib_practice: Learning the syntax of the MatPlotLib